gittyeric/autoslicer-prusa/README.md

 `<my-prusaslicer-config-location>` is the location PrusaSlicer takes you to when navigating to Help -> Show Configuration Folder.
 `<my-absolute-projects-folder-location>` is the folder containing your PrusaSlicer .3mf project files (subfolders will also count).

-If you see issues such as "Command not found: prusa-slicer", change `prusaSlicerCmd` in `config.ts` to whatever command works for your terminal (ex. `prusa-slicer-console` or `slic3r`).
+If you see issues such as "Command not found: prusa-slicer", change `prusaSlicerCmd` in `index.ts` to whatever command works for your terminal (ex. `prusa-slicer-console` or `slic3r`).

 ## Running forever in Unix systems